CobayaSampler/cobaya/docs/installation_cosmo.rst

 Installing a basic set of codes and likelihoods
 -----------------------------------------------

-To install a comprehensive set of cosmology modules (CAMB, CLASS, Planck, BICEP-Keck, BAO, SN, PolyChord), in a ``/path/to/modules`` folders of your choice:
+To install a comprehensive set of cosmology modules (CAMB, CLASS, Planck, BICEP-Keck, BAO, SN), in a ``/path/to/modules`` folders of your choice:

 .. code:: bash